Alexis Bittar: Career

 In 1988, Bittar began to design his own line of jewelry.
 He bought his first block of Lucite in 1990 and holed up in his apartment figuring out how to hand carve it into the jewelry vision he had.
 Using Lucite and semi-precious stones and metals, Bittar began selling handmade pieces on the streets of Soho.
 Dawn Mello, the fashion director of Bergdorf Goodman, discovered his work in 1992 and agreed to carry his designs, followed by Saks Fifth Avenue, the Museum of Modern Art, Harrods, and Isetan in Japan.

 In 1996, he designed a limited edition set of home wares for Barneys New York and Takashimaya, and a collection of Lucite and steel furniture for The Cooper Hewitt Museum.

-In 1998, Bittar launched the first of what would become many designer collaborations, working with Burberry, the British luxury fashion house.
-Bittar designed Burberry's first Ready-to-wear jewelry collection, interpreting their trademark plaid onto Lucite.
-Subsequent collaborations include legendary stylist and costume designer Patricia Field for Sex and the City, the Cooper-Hewitt Museum, Estee Lauder, Michael Kors, Jason Wu, Jeremy Scott, Michael Angel, and Phillip Lim.
+In 1998, Bittar launched his first designer collaborations, and working with Burberry, he designed the British luxury fashion house's first Ready-to-wear jewelry collection, interpreting their trademark plaid onto Lucite.

+Subsequent collaborations include stylist and costume designer Patricia Field for Sex and the City, the Cooper-Hewitt Museum, London's Victoria & Albert Museum, Estee Lauder, Michael Kors, Jason Wu, Jeremy Scott, Mugler, Phillip Lim and Prabal Gurung.
-In 1999, he designed the first Burberry´s first Ready-to-Wear jewelry collection.

-Michelle Obama regularly chose to wear Alexis Bittar pieces.
-Other celebrities who have been seen wearing the brand are: Lady Gaga, Beyoncé, Solange Knowles, Nina Dobrev, Shailene Woodley, Debra Gold – Toronto Cameron Diaz, Alicia Keys, and Christina Aguilera.

 In 2004, Bittar opened his first boutique on Broome St. and went on to open a total of 15 stores in the US.